 If a student repeats a Casper College course, the most recently completed course will be used to calculate the student's cumulative grade point average.
 All attempts at a course are included on the student's official transcripts.
-Repeated courses may be eligible for financial aid, (See "Student Financial Assistance") on the Casper College website.
+Repeated courses may be eligible for financial aid.